lorecampa/AN2DL_project/README.md

 ## Download datasets

-Put public_data.npz dataset on the homework_01/dataset folder
+Put public_data.npz dataset on the homework_01/initial_dataset folder, not included for space limits

 ## Unix/MacOS